CSC-3380-Fall-2024/Precision-Notes/README.md

 b) FLASHCARD
   IMPORTANT!
 FLASHCARD CODE IS NOT CONNECTED DIRECTLY TO MAIN HUB!
 YOU MUST LOAD THE FLASHCARD SEPERATELY!
 (Try loading as if you were opening another proejct in AndroidStudio's file directory system.
 Then run.)
+  There is a certain way to get to the flash cards STEP 1: press the hamburger symbol at the top left then navigated to file, open, then go to the folder (Code Features (Flashcards)) located at this path Precision-Notes\src (Flashcard)\Code Features (Flashcards)
+  STEP 2: sync the gradle by pressing the elephant symbol at the top right.
+(This may take a while as it did on some of our machines.)
+  STEP 3: Now you can run the project by pressing the play button at the top.

 ![Screenshot 2024-11-27 121255](https://github.com/user-attachments/assets/9472509f-d9a1-4af5-8a48-00350e51b4e4)